Oxford STEM Winter School (Suzhou)

 Top Topics

-The programme is underpinned by the robust academic disciplines of the University of Oxford, providing six elective topics in the domains of Optoelectronics, AI and Data Analytics, Biotechnology and Low-carbon Energy, Medical Engineering.
+The programme is underpinned by the robust academic disciplines of the University of Oxford, providing ten elective topics in the domains of Optoelectronics, Biochemistry, Biotechnology, Low-carbon Energy, Medical Engineering, Business Innovation.

 Through 10 days of in-depth study, students will complete personal academic output by combining their knowledge from the course and research after class.